J9ck/j9ck/README.md

 ## Skills

-I wield Python, HTML5, Raspberry Pi, MacOS, Linux, AWS, and MetaMask like tools of the trade.
+I wield Python, HTML5, Raspberry Pi, MacOS, Linux, AWS, and VMWare like tools of the trade.
 These are the tools I use to navigate the digital realm.

 ## Collaboration